anandkumar1998/SDLC_03_ALCHEMIST/1_Requirements/ReadMe.md

 ![R98](https://user-images.githubusercontent.com/80455876/130133855-b86210ca-00f9-43d6-8812-cc5e7cc6063d.png)

-The advantages of contact management systems :
+The advantages of contact management systems (CMS):

 Most of the CMS is open source and is available for free.
 Easy and quick uploading of media files can be done.